core-wg/etch/draft-vanderstok-core-etch-latest.md

 A successful response to a FETCH request is expected to provide some indication as to the final disposition of the requested operation.
-If the response includes a body payload, the payload is expected to describe the results of the FETCH operation.
+If a successful response includes a body payload, the payload is expected to describe the results of the FETCH operation.

-Depending on the response code as defined by {{-coap}} the response to a FETCH request is cacheable; the request payload is part of the cache key.
+Depending on the response code as defined by {{-coap}}, the response to a FETCH request is cacheable; the request body is part of the cache key.
 Specifically, 2.05 "Content" response codes, the responses for which are cacheable, are a usual way to respond to a FETCH request.
 (Note that this aspect differs markedly from
 {{I-D.snell-search-method}}.)
-(Note also that caches that cannot use the request payload as part of the request key will not be able to cache responses to FETCH requests at all.)
+(Note also that caches that cannot use the request payload as part of the cache key will not be able to cache responses to FETCH requests at all.)
 The Max-Age option in the response has equivalent semantics to its use in a GET.